 Tasks, Actions & Agents

-Use Ellf to set up tasks, actions and agents for you
+Use Ellf to set up tasks, actions, agents and services for you

-If you’ve connected Ellf to your coding assistant, it will be able to create and start tasks, actions and agents for you.
+If you’ve connected Ellf to your coding assistant, it will be able to create and start tasks, actions, agents and services for you.
 You can also use the in-app chat and reference resources via @, for example to start a task using a data source, train from a dataset or assign an agent to a running task.

 Tasks